nostradomus/ATtinyISPprogrammerShield/README.md

 ## How

 The shield has been designed with EAGLE from AutoDesk/CadSoft.
-The files can be opened with the free version [(download here)](http://www.autodesk.com/products/eagle/free-download).
+This shield [project](eagle-files/) can be opened with the free version [(download here)](http://www.autodesk.com/products/eagle/free-download).
 In order to keep things simple, the PCB can be etched single-sided, as the top-layer only contains a couple of short connections (which can easily be replaced by wire-bridges).
-Only through-hole components have been used in order to make the built also feasible for any beginner.
+Only [through-hole components](BOM.md) have been used in order to make the built also feasible for any beginner.
 In the [pdf-folder](pdf-files/) of this repo pdf versions of all important EAGLE views are available, for those not wanting to install EAGLE.
 Pay attention to print the bottom and top-layer layouts **without re-sizing** (1:1).
 To have the printed circuit board built by a commercial PCB-shop, the [gerber-files](gerber-files/) are also available.

 ![PCB](images/eagle-pcb.png)